-10 Wedding Planning New Year's Resolutions for Every Bride
+10 New Year's Resolutions Every Engaged Couple Should Make

-It's not the most fun part of planning (and we'll be honest, it's one of the most likely to lead to a fight or two or twelve), but you shouldn't make any wed-day decisions before you have your wedding guest list somewhat firmly in place.
-Why, you ask?
-Well, do you want to have a nonrefundable deposit down on that cozy restaurant room that fits 75 when your mother-in-law's additions bump your list up over 200?
-Exactly.
+We know, it's not always the easiest part of wedding planning, but you shouldn't make any big decisions before you have your wedding guest list somewhat firmly in place.
+This should be one of the first things you do, because it's the element that most of your event depends on.
+If you put a nonrefundable deposit down on a cozy, private room for 75 guests, but your in-laws' additions bump it up to 200, you'll have a sticky situation on your hands.
 Once everyone's in agreement, then you can move forward.
-That said, this means that one of the parts of your wedding you can plan immediately (or at least talk over with your fiance) is what kind of atmosphere you'd like for your wedding.
-Do you want an intimate, close friends and family-only affair, or do you want to throw the event of the season for 300-plus people?
+That said, one of the parts of your wedding you and your partner can plan immediately is what kind of atmosphere you'd like.
+Do you want an intimate, close-friends-and-family-only affair, or do you want to throw the event of the season for 300-plus people?
 Later, when you're in the guest-list trenches, this bit of planning will help back up your gut instinct about whether to say yes (or no) to guest-list additions.

-4. I will not use my Facebook status as a personal wedding journal.
+4. I will not use social media as my personal wedding planning blog.

 5. I will trust my vendors.

 Before you start micromanaging every decision your wedding planner makes, remember one thing: You're paying them for a reason.
 Consider their experience and expertise an opportunity for you to relax.
-They want you to love the result (after all, your recommendation hinges on it!), so they're going to strive to please.
-And wouldn't you rather help someone who trusts your abilities rather than second-guesses everything you do?
-There's no harm in giving a good amount of direction at the outset, but asking for daily progress reports is overkill.
+They want you to love the result (after all, your recommendation hinges on it) so they're going to strive to please.
+Think of it this way: Wouldn't you rather help someone who trusts your abilities rather than second-guesses everything you do?
+There's no harm in giving a good amount of direction at the outset, but asking for daily progress reports is too excessive.

 6. I will not feel guilty about having an adults-only wedding.

-Whether you're worried about babies crying during the ceremony or just can't afford to seat entire families for dinner, it's your decision whether or not you want to invite the little ones.
-As long as you're consistent about this rule (no exceptions for your closest friends!) and upfront in your invitations and on your wedding website, you shouldn't feel bad if you have to tactfully put the kibosh on your second cousin who tries to RSVP for her toddler triplets.
+Whether you're worried about babies crying during the ceremony or can't afford to seat entire families for dinner, it's your decision whether or not you want to invite children to your wedding.
+As long as you're consistent about this rule (no exceptions for your closest friends!) and up front in your invitations and on your wedding website, you shouldn't feel bad if you have to politely tell your second cousin she can't RSVP her toddler triplets.

 7. I will attempt (at least a little) DIY.

-Even the least crafty bride can undoubtedly personalize a few details of her wedding, and the bragging rights -- not to mention the savings -- will be well worth the effort.
+Even the least crafty bride can undoubtedly personalize a few details of her wedding, and the bragging rights—not to mention the savings—will be well worth the effort.
 Try your hand at creating your favors or ceremony programs.
-If those tasks seem to daunting, keep it simple: Put your excellent penmanship to use and write out the escort cards, or make your own welcome bags for out-of-town guests with maps of the area and a few local goodies.
+If those tasks seem too daunting, keep it simple: Put your excellent penmanship to use and write out the escort cards, or make your own welcome bags for out-of-town guests with maps of the area and a few local goodies.

-9. I will actually eat the dinner at my reception.
-(That includes cake!)
+9. I will actually eat dinner (and cake!) at my reception.

-Make sure you take time with your new husband to really enjoy the party you worked so hard to plan.
-If you spend your whole wedding day directing the photographer and making sure the bridal party makes their entrance on cue, you'll be missing out on a lot of amazing memories.
-Even if you don't hire a day-of wedding coordinator, put a trusted relative or bridesmaid in charge of making sure things go smoothly on the big day.
+Make sure you take time with your new spouse to really enjoy the party you worked so hard to plan.
+If you spend your whole wedding day directing the photographer and making sure the wedding party makes their entrance on cue, you'll be missing out on a lot of amazing memories.
+Even if you don't hire a day-of wedding coordinator, put a trusted relative or attendant in charge of making sure things go smoothly on the wedding day.

+Even if the entire universe seems to be conspiring against you, don't shut down.
+It's always easier said than done, but try to remember that many mishaps are truly out of your hands, and that hiccups can turn into unexpected memories and hilarious stories down the line.
 Did your outdoor ceremony get rained out?
-Instead of panicking, throw on some cute rain boots, grab a big umbrella, and start posing for some adorable rainy-day photographs.
-The DJ played the wrong song for your bridal party's entrance?
+Instead of panicking, throw on some cute rain boots, grab a big umbrella and start posing for some adorable rainy-day photographs.
+The DJ played the wrong song for your entrance?
 Chances are no one else noticed.
 After months of obsessing over the details, it's easy to get lost in them.
-Loosen up, keep in mind what's important (you're getting married!), and we promise that, even if the caterer serves twice-baked potatoes instead of mashed, it'll all be great in the end.
+Loosen up, keep in mind what's important (you're getting married!) and we promise that even if the caterer serves twice-baked potatoes instead of mashed, it'll all be great in the end.